sashs/filebytes/README.md

 ================

 Classes/Types to read and edit the following file formats:
-- Executable and Linkage Format (ELF),
+- Executable and Linking Format (ELF),
 - Portable Executable (PE) and
 - MachO
 - OAT (Android Runtime)